-Golden hues, gourmet activities and grandeur galore – here’s how to spend a luxury autumnal weekend in Florence
+Golden hues, gourmet activities and grandeur galore – here’s how to spend a luxury summer weekend in Florence

-Stroll across the medieval Ponte Vecchio bridge and swap the ice cream for a frothy cappuccino, climb up the 414 steps of the Duomo’s terracotta-tiled bell tower and gawp at Renaissance artworks in the Piazza della Signoria.
+Stroll across the medieval Ponte Vecchio bridge with an ice cream in hand, climb up the 414 steps of the Duomo’s terracotta-tiled bell tower and gawp at Renaissance artworks in the Piazza della Signoria.

 With ample amounts of edible adventures on offer, as well as plenty of exhibitions, opera performances and events, here’s how to spend a luxury weekend in this ancient city.

 1 Best for something boutique: Velona’s Jungle Luxury Suites